niess/calzone/docs/source/geometry.rst

 ===================

-A `Geant4`_ Monte Carlo geometry consists of a hierarchy of nested `G4VPhysicalVolume`_\ s, starting from a single root ("world") volume.
+A `Geant4`_ Monte Carlo geometry consists of a hierarchy of nested `G4VPhysicalVolume`_\ s, starting from a single root ("World") volume.
 Calzone represents this structure using base Python objects (:external:py:class:`bool`, :external:py:class:`dict`, :external:py:class:`float`, :external:py:class:`int`, :external:py:class:`list` and :external:py:class:`str`) that have associated representations in common configuration languages, such as `JSON`_, `TOML`_ or `YAML`_.

-..
-XXX Refer to examples instead, as a more pragmatic way to learn about geometry descriptions.
+A comprehensive account of the Calzone geometry format is presented in the following sections, accompanied by `TOML`_ code examples.
+For a more pragmatic approach, one might alternatively consult the examples folder, which is distributed with the Calzone `source <GitHub_>`_.

 Geometry objects
 ----------------